Economy of Minnesota

-The economy of Minnesota produced US$312 billion of gross domestic product in 2014.
-Minnesota headquartered 31 publicly traded companies in the top 1,000 U.S. companies by revenue in 2011.
-This includes such large companies as Target and UnitedHealth Group.
-The per capita personal income in 2016 was $51,990, ranking sixteenth in the nation.
-The median household income in 2013 ranked eleventh in the nation at $60,900.
+The economy of Minnesota produced US$472 billion of gross domestic product in 2023.
+Minnesota headquartered 15 Fortune 500 companies in 2023, the largest of which were UnitedHealth Group (5th) and Target (33rd).
+The per capita personal income in 2022 was $60,785, ranking ninth in the nation.
+The median household income in 2023 was $82,338.

 Industry and commerce

 Minnesota's economy has transformed in the past 200 years from one based on raw materials to one based on finished products and services.

 The earliest industries were fur trading and agriculture.
 Agriculture is still a major part of the economy even though only a small percentage of the population, less than 1%, are employed in the farming industry.

+In The Blufflands, cheese, wine, honey, milk, apples, and maple syrup are produced.

 Minnesota is the U.S.'s largest producer of sugar beets, sweet corn, and green peas for processing and farm-raised turkeys.
 State agribusiness has changed from production to processing and the manufacturing of value-added food products by companies such as General Mills, Cargill, Hormel Foods Corporation (prepackaged and processed meat products), and the McDonald Food Company.